-The Career Center does review new employer registrations and tries to spot any questionable job listings on Handshake, but these "employers" can be very creative.
 Contact the Career Center immediately if you are suspicious of any employer listing or follow-up.
 You are the next line of defense against these scam artists.

 - Your contact’s email address is a gmail or other generic email account and does not match the company’s website domain.

 - An employer asks you to cash a check and buy items or gift cards for them, or they ask you to wire them money

 - The employer requests banking or sensitive personal information prior to you accepting a job offer

 - You are asked to pay for your own training or an on-boarding program from the organization (note: there are some legitimate internship experiences that are fee-based)

 - You are asked to download unusual software for your interview, such as an encrypted, text-based communication platform

 - You are offered a job without ever meeting a person on video or in-person, and/or you never receive an offer letter specifying start date, salary, work location, etc.